zeroxposur18/instrument-collector/README.md

 ### ***Getting Started***

 ##### Start off by creating a new user and signing into the app.
-Once signed in, create a collection and start adding games to it!
+Once signed in, add instruments to the database!
 ##### A Trello board was used to keep track of development progress and can be viewed [here](https://trello.com/b/mTsGACNj/instrument-collector).
 ##### The project itself was deployed using Heroku and can be viewed [here](https://instrument-collector.herokuapp.com/).
 ***